Myrinia/ALT-V_IPL-Loader/README.md

 This also fixes, IPL’s not showing on reconnect in debug mode.

 Features
-Works 100% Clientside as standalone, but you can add Serverside Support to be able to load IPLs from Server Side, which, is most likely not needed at runtime.
+Loader works 100% Clientside as a standalone, but I added a little Serverside Script to be able to add IPL's at runtime.
+Though - I think it is most likely not needed at runtime.

 All IPL’s provided by default are included: